top of page

 Tavola dei Briganti Maiella

-A local Maiella guide will take us on an out-and-back 2-3 hour walk to the famous Tavola dei Briganti (photo right) where brigands carved their laments into the rock 160 years ago.
+We will accompany you on a relatively easy out-and-back 2-3 hour walk to the famous Tavola dei Briganti (photo right) where brigands carved their laments into the rock 160 years ago.

 Maiella mountain views